Iran’s top leader bans corona vaccines from US, Britain

 Authorities said then that U.S.-based benefactors plan to deploy scores of thousands of Pfizer-BioNTech coronavirus to Iran.

 Iran retains routes to vaccines despite sanctions, including through its participation in COVAX.
-International banks and financial institutions are reluctant to deal with Iran for fear of American penalties.
+International banks and financial institutions are reluctant to deal with Iran for fear of American penalties